Phoenixgreen763/Card-Chasers/README.md

     * Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon to display and indicate the successful deployment.

 The live link can be found here - https://phoenixgreen763.github.io/Card-Chasers/

+## Technologies Used

+* HTML5
+* CSS
+* JavaScript

+## Credits

+* Code
+    * Perplexity ai was used to search for base ideas, these are the links for the source material. https://www.jamesqquick.com/blog/build-a-javascript-memory-match-game/, https://marina-ferreira.github.io/tutorials/js/memory-game/.
+These were used as core concepts for research.
+The final code for card chasers, does not reflect this work.

+* Content
+    * All content was written by the developer

+* Imagery
+    * All images came from shuttershock.

+* Icons
+    * All icons were sourced from fontawesome.
+They have been used on the lives and time bars to give a visually appealing appearance.

+* Acknowledgements
+    * My Mentor Rahul for advice when planning, and tips for area of improvement.